bhagathinal/NASA_CO2_UC2/README.md

 Objectives
 Educate: Raise awareness about CO2 emissions and their effects on global warming.
-Data Visualization: Present data in an accessible format to help users understand trends and patterns.
 Engage: Foster community involvement through discussions and educational resources.

 Contents
 Data Sources: Information on where the CO2 emissions data is sourced from.
-Visualizations: Interactive charts and graphs showcasing CO2 trends over time.
 Educational Resources: Links to articles, videos, and research papers on climate science.

 Getting Started